-According to St. Mary’s Registers, the Reverend Francis McCleland was appointed as Colonial Chaplain on the 1st October 1825 and the first church clerk, William Roxby Hilton was appointed on the 15th December 1825.
-During October of that year, the foundation stone of St. Mary’s Church was laid by Captain Evatt.
+According to St. Mary’s registers, the Reverend Francis McCleland was appointed as Colonial Chaplain on the 1st October 1825 and the first church clerk, William Roxby Hilton was appointed on the 15th December 1825.

 Like all new settlements, there was insufficient space available of whatever description to accommodate their needs until the church was erected.
 To this end, a prefabricated building was utilised as a temporary church.

-Even though the foundation stone of the church building had been laid in 1825, the structure was not opened for worship until 1834.
+Even though the foundation stone of the church building had been laid in 1825, the structure was not opened for worship until 1832.
 In the interim, the congregation met in a schoolroom near the present St Augustine’s Roman Catholic Cathedral in Prospect Hill.
 Then as now, some humans unfailingly raise complaints about spurious issues.
-In this case, some disaffected congregants uncharitably raised objections about why the Chaplain’s personal residence was completed before that of the church.
+In this case, some disaffected congregants uncharitably questioned why the Chaplain’s personal residence was completed before of the church.

-In 1830 while the walls of St. Mary’s were being erected, the congregation faced another challenge: their numbers had outgrown schoolroom that they were forced to use near St. Augustine’s Roman Catholic Church.
+Building progress was glacial due to the lack of funds.
+Needless to say, Francis used his initiative by utilising the Cape Government Gazette as the platform for an appeal for financial assistance so that the roof could be constructed and the building put to use.
+In 1830 while the walls of St. Mary’s were being erected, the congregation faced another challenge: their numbers had outgrown schoolroom that they were forced to use near the future St. Augustine’s.

+The appeal succeeded and help was forthcoming, allowing St. Mary’s Church to be brought into use in 1931.
+Even though it was not ready for its official opening until 1834, at least the congregants could commence using the building.
 In order to fund the building project, the church was compelled to sell some of its assets.
-A Deed of Sale reveals that the Churchwardens sold three plots of church ground which included the whole of St. Mary’s Terrace for the sum of £ 33 to a Mr. W.M.
-Harries on 12th November 1833.
+A Deed of Sale reveals that the Churchwardens sold three plots of church ground which included the whole of St. Mary’s Terrace for the sum of £ 33 to a Mr. William Matthew Harries on 12th November 1833.
 Some thirty years later, portion of this land had to be repurchased.

-The initial structure was definitely not an object of beauty as it was a plain oblong building with a roof of local red tiles supported by teak pillars.
+The initial structure was definitely not an object of beauty as it was a plain oblong building aligned north-south, with the entrance located where it now is.
+The roof was comprised of local red tiles supported by teak pillars.
+It contained high pews and the orthodox three-decker pulpit of the period.
 In effect, St Mary’s was a work-in-progress.
 Within their limited means, the citizens of Port Elizabeth had created their first church.